jake1164/Pico-RGB-Matrix-Weather-Clock/README.md

 ```

 # KNOWN ISSUES
 * Pressing settings button is hard due to sleeps in scrolling label.
+To get into settings you have to keep pressing the buttons.